quinndziwura/Unloket-Data_Viz/README.md

 - Python (pandas): data cleaning and validation
 - Inkscape: annotated dashboard export for presentation context
 - Google Slides: presentation deck
+- Claude: used to clean the data first by exporting CSV files.
+The data was qualitative, and we asked Claude to restructure and code in order to categorize the data.
+Claude was also used in - -
+- Inkscape to tune and refine visuals.

 ## Design Decisions